 Note that the fingerprint sensor will always work better without the screen protector.
 If your sensor is regularly struggling to read your fingerprints, consider swapping to a phone with a capacitive fingerprint sensor when you next upgrade.

 If you’re looking for a more resistant tempered glass screen protector, try this amFilm option here.
 It’s significantly more expensive, but it offers a lot more protection than film options like the one above.
 Plus, it still works with the ultrasonic sensor, as long as you re-register your fingerprints after installation.

 For more details, you can check out our lists of the best screen protectors for the Galaxy S20, Galaxy S20 Plus, and Galaxy S20 Ultra models.
-You should also check out our list of the best Android phones with an in-display fingerprint reader, just in case you’re ready to upgrade to something newer.
+You should also check out our list of the best Android phones, just in case you’re ready to upgrade to something newer.